rocketlaunchr/electron.guide/content/desktop-app-go-react/README.md

 ## Set-up  [↑](#table-of-contents)

-In order for our dream of creating (cross-platform) desktop apps with Go come to fruition, let's have our dependencies [prerequisites, if you will] set up.
+Now, in order for our dream of creating (cross-platform) desktop apps with Go come to fruition, let's have our dependencies [prerequisites, if you will] set up.

 ### Golang

 First, to program in Go, we'll, obviously, need to have it installed.
-Click [here](https://golang.org/dl/) to install a binary suitable for your OS (Operating System).
+Click [here](https://golang.org/dl/) to download and install a binary suitable for your OS (Operating System).

 Having downloaded and installed Go, check to see [confirm] that the Go path env (environment) variable is set.